faithanalog/scarch/README.md

 # Scarch - A SoundCloud Archiver

 Scarch is a wrapper around youtube-dl which can archive content from SoundCloud faster and more conveniently than using youtube-dl by itself.
+This tool has been created to assist people who may be worried that SoundCloud will shut down permanently, so that they may archive and preserve the works uploaded there.

 ## Features

 Scarch can...

 - Download multiple files in parallel.
-  - This helps to alleviate the considerable amount of time youtube.dl spends retrieving track data before downloading tracks.
+  - This helps to alleviate the time youtube.dl spends retrieving track data before downloading tracks, and significantly speeds up archivals.
 - Download playlists.
   - Since Scarch uses youtube-dl under the hood, it can handle links to playlists just fine.